An Introduction to Tau Station

 - Plan your revenge, if you’re so inclined.
 Get together with other victims, get organized and gang up on the perpetrator.

 The Financial System

 Credits is everyday money that you can earn pretty easily.
-With credits, you can pay for things such as hotel rooms, public shuttles for inter-station travel, University courses, and weapons and armor.
+With credits, you can pay for things such as hotel rooms, public shuttles for inter-station and inter-system travel, University courses, and weapons and armor.